Fellows inaugurated at new Rutherford Academy of Population Genomics and Health Data Science

 Professor Claude Chelala from the Rutherford Academy Leadership Team said: “We are delighted to have been awarded this prestigious grant securing four Fellowships at Queen Mary.
 This impressive success is the result of the fantastic partnership we have formed across the university and has attracted exceptionally talented fellows.
 I have no doubt our fellows will succeed in advancing health data research at Queen Mary and nationally.”

-The Rutherford Academy is also led by Dr Mike Barnes, Professor Carol Dezateux, Dr Damian Smedley, Professor Panos Deloukas, Professor Norman Fenton, Dr Borbala Mifsud and Professor David van Heel, and involves Queen Mary’s Life Sciences Initiative and the School of Electronic Engineering and Computer Science.
+The Rutherford Academy faculty also includes Dr Mike Barnes, Professor Carol Dezateux, Dr Damian Smedley, Professor Panos Deloukas, Professor Norman Fenton, Dr Borbala Mifsud and Professor David van Heel, and involves Queen Mary’s Life Sciences Initiative and the School of Electronic Engineering and Computer Science.

 Dr Adriano Barbosa will develop new tools for the integrated analysis of electronic health records, genetic, genomic and cardiac magnetic resonance imaging using TranSMART - a translational data warehouse platform.
 These tools will be used to investigate data collected from two major studies.